Moisés Acuña

-Moisés Manuel Acuña Morales (born 23 July 1996) is a Venezuelan footballer who plays as a defender for Aragua F.C. in the Venezuelan Primera División.
+Moisés Manuel Acuña Morales (born 23 July 1996) is a Venezuelan footballer who plays as a defender for Portuguesa in the Venezuelan Primera División.

 Career

 Caracas

 Acuña began his senior career with Caracas, making his Venezuelan Primera División debut on 4 October 2015 in a 3–0 victory over Estudiantes de Mérida.
 Following the 2018 season, his contract was terminated by the club.